Aorist: Slavic languages

 The Indo-European aorist was inherited by the Slavic languages but has survived intact only in the South Slavic languages.
 It retains its function entirely in the Eastern South Slavic languages, Bulgarian and Macedonian.
 However, in Western South Slavic languages it has become, along with the imperfect and pluperfect, largely obsolete in daily parlance and mostly superseded by the perfect and circumlocution.
 The aorist is part of the standardized varieties of Serbo-Croatian but is no longer part of standard Slovene.
 In both languages, the aorist appears mostly in older literature, scripture, religious services and legislation and so carries an archaic tone.
 In Serbo-Croatian, aorist finds natural use only in certain locales while it is completely supplanted by the perfect in others.
 As such, its use in formal settings can be construed as either pretentious and bombastic or conversely as rustic and unsophisticated, depending on locale.
 Its disuse does not cause ambiguity, as Slavic verbs have distinct grammatical aspects to convey related yet distinct meaning.

 In modern forms of communication, the aorist has experienced something of a revival among younger speakers in Serbia, as its forms are simpler and shorter to type out than the perfect.

 In Bulgarian, which has produced a new regular formation, the aorist is used in indirect and in presumptive quotations.
 Bulgarian has separate inflections for aorist (past imperfective) and general perfective.
 The aorist may be used with the imperfective to produce a compound perfective–imperfective aspect.

 The aorist in Macedonian is called the "past definite complete tense" (минато определено свршено време) and refers to a completed action in the past tense.
 It most often corresponds to the simple past tense in English: I read the book, I wrote the letter, I ate my supper, etc. In contemporary standard Macedonian, the aorist is formed almost exclusively from perfective verbs.
-The formation of the aorist for most verbs is not complex, but there are numerous small subcategories that must be learned.
-All verbs in the aorist (except сум) take the same endings, but there are complexities in the aorist stem vowel and possible consonant alternations.
-All verbs (except сум) take the following endings in the aorist:
+The formation of the aorist for most verbs is not complex, but there are numerous small subcategories that must be learned: complexities in the aorist stem vowel and possible consonant alternations.
+All verbs (except сум) take the same endings in the aorist: